Frequently asked questions

 What is PTECH?

-The Hamilton-Fulton-Montgomery Pathways in Technology Early College High School, or PTECH, is a new model for high school education that includes college-level, credit-bearing coursework in the curriculum and allows students to choose their own “pathways” to high-skill jobs.
+The Hamilton-Fulton-Montgomery Pathways in Technology Early College High School, or PTECH, is a model for high school education that includes college-level, credit-bearing coursework in the curriculum and allows students to choose their own “pathways” to middle-skill jobs.

-PTECH seeks to redefine secondary education with a curriculum that centers on project-based learning that will focus on skills in four career clusters — business management and administration, advanced manufacturing and clean technology, information technology and health sciences.
-Through the program, selected students can earn one of 10 different associate degrees at no cost to their families and will be considered for jobs with participating companies when they graduate.
+PTECH seeks to redefine secondary education with a curriculum that centers on project-based learning, critical thinking and professional skills.
+Through the program, selected students can earn one of 20 different associate degrees at no cost to their families and will be considered for jobs with participating companies when they graduate.

 What college costs are covered for students enrolled in PTECH?

-This applies to all FMCC courses PTECH students take, as well as college courses taught at the Jansen Avenue campus.
+This applies to all FMCC and SUNY Cobleskill courses PTECH students take, as well as college courses taught at the Glebe Street or HFM BOCES campus.

 What kind of students are good candidates for PTECH?

 A student who will succeed in PTECH is motivated to learn in new and exciting ways and thrives in a non-traditional classroom setting.
 Other important qualities include being creative, being a hands-on learner and having a positive attitude.
-Potential PTECH students should be interested in Science, Technology, Engineering and Math and have the desire to build strong skills in communications, critical thinking, problem-solving, collaboration and time management.
+Potential PTECH students should have the desire to build strong skills in communications, critical thinking, problem-solving, collaboration and time management.
 They also should have a vision of using their individual talents and skills to impact their local and global communities.

 Is transportation provided to PTECH students?

-Yes, home school districts transport students from their home school to PTECH (and FMCC) in the morning, as well as from PTECH back to their home school in the afternoon.
+Yes, home school districts transport students from their home school to PTECH and the colleges in the morning, as well as from PTECH back to their home school in the afternoon.
 A late bus also is provided from PTECH two days a week.

 Can I play sports or do other extra-curricular activities?